 If more than 50% of the class takes part in this challenge, there will be NO nomenclature questions on the 3rd midterm and NO nomenclature questions on the final.

 There are many great ways to stay in shape, and I prefer running.
-My family and I run a lot of local races and I actively encourage my classes to participate.
-There is always an "incentive" relating to class if a sufficient number of students finish a race.
-I have many former students who still run, and they comment that learning to enjoy running was perhaps the most important thing they learned in my class.
+My family and I have run in a lot of local races and I hope you will give it a try.
+I have many former OChem students who still run, and they comment that learning to enjoy running was perhaps the most important thing they learned in my class.